Unisolver: PDE-Conditional Transformers Towards Universal Neural PDE Solvers: Related Work

 \subsection{Neural PDE Solvers}

-Previous neural PDE solvers can be roughly categorized into the following two paradigms.
-The first paradigm is physics-informed neural networks (PINNs) \cite{Raissi2019PhysicsinformedNN}, which optimize the deep model by formalizing the PDE equations as objective functions.
-During training, the model outputs and gradients will gradually satisfy the {targeted} PDE, thereby successfully instantiating the solution as a deep model.
-However, PINNs are usually hard to generalize to unseen PDEs, limiting their applications in broader practice \cite{wang2023scientific}.
-Another booming direction is neural operators, which learn {from extensive data} to approximate functional dependence between input and output Banach spaces~\cite{lu2021learning,jmlr_operator}.
+Previous neural PDE solvers can be roughly categorized into two paradigms~\cite{wu2024transolver}.
+The first is physics-informed neural networks (PINNs) \cite{Raissi2019PhysicsinformedNN}, which optimize deep models by formalizing PDEs as objective functions.
+During training, model outputs and gradients gradually satisfy the {targeted} PDE, thereby instantiating the solution as a deep model.
+However, PINNs are usually hard to generalize to unseen PDEs, limiting their broader applications~\cite{wang2023scientific}.
+Another booming direction is neural operators, which learn from extensive data to approximate functional dependence between input and output Banach spaces~\cite{lu2021learning,jmlr_operator}.
 Among various neural operators, FNO \cite{li2021fourier} and its variants~\cite{li2023geofno,rahman2022u,wen2022u} are popular and well-established.
-FNO~\cite{li2021fourier} effectively approximates the kernel integral operator in the frequency domain through Fourier transformation.
-Besides, LSM \cite{wu2023lsm} generalizes the classical spectral method in latent space to avoid the curse of dimensionality.
+FNO effectively approximates the kernel integral operator in the frequency domain.
 Recently, given the impressive progress achieved by Transformers \cite{transformer2017nips}, they have also been applied to solve PDEs.
-However, due to the quadratic complexity of the attention mechanism, the main challenge in applying Transformers is defining the tokens used to compute attention in PDE-solving tasks.
-OFormer \cite{li2022oformer} and GNOT \cite{hao2023gnot} treat each mesh point as a token and utilize the linear Transformer to avert the complexity problem.
-Factformer~\cite{li2024factformer} axially factorizes the attention block to boost the model efficiency.
-Recently, Transolver \cite{wu2024transolver} {proposes} to learn the intrinsic physical states {as tokens} behind the input meshes.
-Despite the success of neural operators, they are only tested on the dataset that contains one certain PDE.
-The effectiveness of these methods under large and diverse datasets {has not been} fully explored.
+Existing methods treat inputs as sequences of tokens and adopt the attention mechanism to approximate integrals.
+GNOT \cite{hao2023gnot} treats each mesh point as a token and utilizes the linear Transformer to address complexity issues.
+FactFormer~\cite{li2024FactFormer} axially factorizes the attention block to boost efficiency.
+Transolver \cite{wu2024transolver} learns intrinsic physical states as tokens behind input meshes, introducing a physics-attention mechanism.
+Despite the success of neural operators, they are only tested on the dataset with limited PDEs.
+Their effectiveness for various PDEs has not been fully explored.